-Tax Point Advisors, a leading expert in research and development (R&D) tax credits and specialty tax services, has promoted Andrea Stone to principal with the firm and a member of its management committee.
+Tax Point Advisors, a leading expert in research and development (R&D) tax credits and specialty tax services, has hired Shaun Yeh to head its southern regional office.

 New IRS guidance, Notice 2017-23, eases the way for small businesses to benefit from a new option that allows them to apply a portion or all of their R&D tax credits against their payroll tax liability, rather than their income tax liability.

 In welcome news for taxpayers who work for themselves and businesses with assets under $10 million, the IRS has made permanent an expedited process it had been pilot testing by which small businesses and self-employed individuals (SB/SE) can resolve tax disputes.

 Software development is often overlooked when it comes to research and development (R&D) tax credits, which is rather ironic when you think about the innovation, creativity and invention that is such an intrinsic part of this industry.
 Any time your software company makes improvements to products or processes, there is a good chance that your activities may qualify for valuable R&D tax credits that can greatly reduce your tax burden.

 As part of the Consolidated Incentive Act of 2003, amended in 2007, the state of Arkansas offers valuable research and development (R&D) tax credits that may offset up to 100 percent of a business’ tax liability in a given year.